 I use that cumbersome phrase for lack of a better option.
 Because digital media isn’t an industry.
 It’s not of the industrial era.
 It is the next era.

-That’s obvious to many, and only important to say here because of what it says about Apple.
-To break out my SAT analogies, they are to the Information Age what Ford… continued with three Letters »
+That’s obvious to many, and only important to say here because… continued with three Letters »